jonathanstowe/AccessorFacade/README.md

-Whilst this was designed primarily to work with a fixed native API, it is possible that it could be used to provide an OO facade to a plain perl procedural library.
+Whilst this was designed primarily to work with a fixed native API, it is possible that it could be used to provide an OO facade to a plain Raku procedural library.
 The only requirement that there is a getter subroutine that accepts an object as its first argument and returns the attribute value and a setter subroutine that accepts the object and the value to be set (it may return a value to indicate success - how this